Atmosphere

 Atmosphere Ceiling

 PlanetSet generates an 'atmospheric shell' around the scene when the atmosphere is enabled.
-This shell extends upwards into the sky until it reaches the ceiling altitude, which can be changed in the atmosphere panel.
+This shell extends upwards until it reaches the ceiling altitude.

-You may want to make this value much larger to recreate scattering for taller mountains or for high-altitude clouds.
-However, as the ceiling gets higher, the atmosphere starts becoming more like a true sky.
-Eventually, it becomes unphysical to illuminate the sky volume with the Nishita sky background.
-This would be equivalent to outer space looking like the sky, whereas in outer space there is just the direct light coming from the sun and everything else is black.
-Therefore, the physical atmopshere option simply sets the background to black with a sun disk, and the colours of the sky are recreated naturally through volumetric scattering.
+You may want to make this value larger to recreate scattering for taller mountains or for high-altitude clouds.
+As the ceiling gets higher, the volume scattering shader contributes more towards the sky colour.
+At high ceiling values, there is enough atmosphere to create the sky colours without a Nishita background.
+The physical atmopshere option sets the background to black with a sun disk, and the colours of the sky are recreated naturally through volumetric scattering.
+The physical atmosphere ceiling value is different to the non-physical atmosphere value (10km by default).

-Enabling the physical atmosphere will yield a slightly different result since all the sky color contribution comes from the atmosphere volume shader.
-It is particularly effective at high altitude shots and sunset/dawn shots.
-It also makes very high-altitude clouds look more realistic.
+Enabling the physical atmosphere will yield a slightly different result since all the of the sky color contribution comes from the atmosphere volume shader.
+It is particularly effective for high altitude shots, or when clouds are high altitude.
 You can also control the ozone layer density, which gives more control over the lighting color at sunset/sunrise.
 Note, because all of the lighting contribution comes from the volume shader, it takes much longer for the renders to converge when the sun angle is low.
+This can also mean that the initial result looks very different to the final converged render.